 Fender Cory Wong Stratocaster Limited-Edition

-The Cory Wong Limited Edition Stratocaster celebrates the guitar used by the versatile funk, R&B, soul, jazz and rock mastermind.
+The Fender Cory Wong Limited Edition Stratocaster celebrates the guitar used by the versatile funk, R&B, soul, jazz and rock mastermind.
 The scaled-down alder body is merged to an American Ultra modern-D neck and a trio of Seymour Duncan Cory Wong Clean Machine single-coils.
 Wong also included a “panic button”—a push-pull pot on the second Tone knob bypasses the 5-way switch and instantly locks into the #4 switch position for those funky emergencies.

 Pictured: Fender Cory Wong Stratocaster Limited-Edition Daphne Blue